MichaelCurrin/python-twitter-guide/docs/auth.md

         - You can tweet and favorite on their behalf.

-!> Please see [Twitter Policies](policies.md) before doing actions like tweeting or favoriting or doing replies with any of the tokens.
+!> [Twitter Policies](policies.md)-  please see this guide before doing actions such as tweeting, favoriting or doing replies or direct messages.
 As these are strictly controlled and you may get your account blocked or your dev application refused.

 ### App Access Token